 Work involving mice adhered to the guidelines of the University of Virginia Institutional Animal Care and Use Committee (IACUC; #4112).

-NOTE: No reagents described below are known to pose significant human health risks.

 1. Generate a non-random XCI mouse model with genetically labeled Mecp2 on Xi

 NOTE: Mouse strains used in the study were obtained as follows: Mecp2-Gfp/Mecp2-Gfp (Mecp2tm3.1Bird, Table of Materials) and Xist/ΔXist (B6;129-Xist<tm5Sado> provided by Antonio Bedalov, Fred Hutchinson Cancer Center, Seattle).
 Breeding strategies among the respective strains have been designed to expand the mouse colonies for each strain.